-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Sort Order Mode of Outreach Target of Outreach S Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

 3 Newspaper Ad Non- Newspaper notice on Comments received

 targeted/broad March 25, 2015 by Mayor Labonte.

 community announced the 1) CDBG funds to

 available of the draft include salary for

 Consolidated Plan Economic

 and Annual Action Development staff;

 Plan, the beginning of 2) homeless should

 the 30 day comment be a priority for

 period, and the homeless vouchers;

 announcement of the 3) sustainable

 public hearing.
 A owner-occupancy

 second notice was rate; 4) change

 public on April 2nd. benchmarks on

 The comment period rehab program to

 expired April 25th. dollars instead of

 Responses: 1) units; 5) pursue

 budgetnow includes mixed-income level

 funds to cover costs in neighborhoods;

 of due diligence; 2) and 6) economic

 referred to Auburn development vision

 Housing Authority; 3) for New Auburn not

 CAC member in the Consolidated

 indicated he could Plan.

 tell the houses on his

 street that were

 owned by absentee

 landlords due to

 disinvestment.
 CAC

-Consolidated F lan Members Asig Beter Rin 20
+Consolidated F lan Members And BelekiN 20

-OMB Control No: 2 506-0117 (exp.
+OMB Control No: 3 506-0117 (exp.
 07/31/2015) owner occupancy is

-important; 4) HUD
+(important; 4) HUD

 requires reporting

+1 2